open-compensation-token-license/license-token-website/wikisrc/the-currency-tender-cyberwar-implications.md

 ### 1. Challenges for Law Enforcement and Intelligence Agencies

 The use of TENDER complicates traditional surveillance and financial tracking methods, necessitating new strategies involving cybersecurity innovations, blockchain analytics, and international cooperation.
+Explore the technological aspects in [Smart Contracts on Blockchain](https://www.license-token.com/wiki/smart-contracts-on-blockchain).

 ### 2. Regulatory and Legal Frameworks